 It is recorded that Jerome died near Bethlehem on 30 September 420.
 The date of his death is given by the Chronicon of Prosper of Aquitaine.
 His remains, originally buried at Bethlehem.

 Translation of the Bible (382-345)

-Jerome was a scholar at a time when that statement implied a fluency in Greek.
-He knew some Hebrew when he started his translation project; but moved to Jerusalem to strengthen his grip on Jewish scripture commentary.
+Jerome was a scholar at a time when that statement implied fluency in Greek.
+When he started his translation project; but moved to Jerusalem to strengthen his grip on Jewish scripture commentary.
 A wealthy Roman aristocrat; Paula, funded his stay in a monastery in Bethlehem and he completed his translation there.
 He began in 382 by correcting the existing Latin-language version of the New Testament; commonly referred to as the Vetus Latina.
 By 390 he turned to translate the Hebrew Bible from the original Hebrew, having previously translated portions from the Septuagint which came from Alexandria

 He completed this work by 405.
 Prior to Jerome’s Vulgate; all Latin translations of the Old Testament were based on the Septuagint, not the Hebrew.
 Jerome’s decision to use a Hebrew text instead of the previous-translated Septuagint went against the advice of most other Christians, including Augustine, who thought the Septuagint inspired.